Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 The core component of our API Layer is the **Service** or **API object.**

-It's the job of this object to:
+This object's job is to:
 - Fetch, post and process data to and from the target web services
 - Serialize JSON data for manipulation and presentation
 - Provide constructs for handling the successful or failed state of web service requests and responses